-At Ithaca College, I mentor Theatre Arts Management students as they gain practical experience running front of house operations for Ithaca College Theatre's main stage productions.
+At Ithaca College, Susan mentors Theatre Arts Management students as they gain practical experience promoting events and running front of house operations for Ithaca College Theatre's main stage productions.

-Susan has also supervised several student-initiated projects such as "Much Ado About Outreach" as well as internships with local arts organizations such as Cornell's Concert Series and the State Theatre of Ithaca.
+In Ithaca, Susan has also supervised several student-initiated projects such as "Much Ado About Outreach" as well as internships with arts organizations such as Mark Morris Dance Group, Cornell's Concert Series and the State Theatre of Ithaca.

 Susan has been a project team member of Cornell's New York Creative Economy research project, that explores the potential of creative economy initiatives in upstate New York to be translated into strategies for community and regional development, linking the arts and the creative process to a wider range of economic activities.
-She serves on the boards of Ithaca's State Theatre and the Tompkins County Strategic Tourism and Planning Board.
+She serves on the board of Ithaca's State Theatre.

 She completed a Masters Degree in Communications through IC's Park School in December 2011.